pkarsy/AutomaticSchoolBellTimer/README.md

 ```

 ### MQTT server, optional but useful for debugging and remote control
-Altrough you can self host your own MQTT server, there are a lot of online MQTT servers free and paid and may you prefer this for simplicity.
+There are a lot of online MQTT servers free and paid and may you prefer this instead of hosting your own.
 Examples are (there are more):
 - hivemqtt.com
 - flespi.com

-You must use the TLS connection, all online servers support secure connections.
+You must use the TLS connection, all online servers support secure connections. **If you are not using TLS better do not use MQTT at all**

 You will also need an mqtt-client such as: